Fantasy Points Logo - Wordmark

 San Francisco 49ers

 • Brock Purdy and the 49ers agreed to terms on a five-year, $265 million contract, which included $181 million guaranteed.
 Purdy is tied with Jared Goff for the seventh-highest average annual value at $53 million.
 He finished as the QB10 (18.8 FPG) last season, despite his passing YPG (267.5>257.6) and passing TDs per game (1.94>1.33) falling from 2023 to 2024.
 He made up for his dip in passing production by padding his stats as a runner.
 He posted 66/323/5 rushing in 2024, including 44 scrambles for 300/2 rushing, after totaling 52/155/3 rushing in his first 21 starts in 2022-23.
 Purdy will need to keep scrambling in Year 4 to maintain his low-end QB1 production with Deebo Samuel no longer in the fold and Brandon Aiyuk (ACL) likely to miss half of the season.
-He’s a slight value at his ADP (108, QB12), especially if the 49ers play in more shootouts after losing some key defenders this off-season.
+He’s a slight value at his ADP (108, QB12), especially if the 49ers play in more shootouts after losing some key defenders.
 (Added May 20)

 Seattle Seahawks